peruskallio/c5_asset_pipeline/README.md

 4. Open up your console and navigate to the package's directory you just renamed.
 Run `composer install` to install all the composer packages.
 5. Open up your web browser and navigate to the Dashboard of the website.
-   Install the add-on through the
+   Install the add-on through the `Extend` view of the dashboard.

 ## How to use?